makoni/CocoaLUT-swift/PORT_TO_SWIFT_PLAN.md

   - [x] Add `process(ciImage:)` pipeline and verify output via `CIContext` sampling.
   - [x] Provide platform-specific image helpers (`processUIImage`, `processNSImage`) with coverage where possible.
   - [x] Bridge GPUImage wrapper or supply placeholder shim with tests (pending GPUImage availability).

+### Remaining items for full parity (identified 2025-10-30)

+- [ ] Port `LUTFormatterICCProfile` to Swift (macOS only) and add read/write regression tests using sample ICC data.
+- [ ] Port the macOS preview stack to SwiftUI/AppKit (`LUTPreviewScene`, `LUTPreviewImageGenerator`, `LUTPreviewView`, `LUT1DGraphView`) with lightweight rendering tests where possible.
+- [ ] Recreate a Swift formatter registry/entry points mirroring `LUTFormatter` discovery (`formatters(for:)`, convenience read/write on `LUT`).
+- [ ] Replace `CocoaLUT.h` macros with Swift symbols (constants for suggested sizes, `SystemColor` alias) and populate `CocoaLUT_swift.swift` as the public facade.
+- [ ] Remove or port the legacy Objective‑C image-based formatter scaffolding (`LUTFormatterImageBased`) once the Swift helpers cover all use cases.
+- [ ] Update README/API docs to describe the Swift-first surface and deprecation path for the Objective‑C headers.

 > Maintain TDD discipline: every item above remains unchecked until tests are in place and passing.